 What’s the best spa for my needs and location?

-- • The size of the area you have available
+- The size of the area you have available

-- • The style of seating you want, as recliners take more space
+- The style of seating you want, as recliners take more space

-- • Recliner lounges are designed for lying down, and are perfect for when you want to fully relax.
+- Recliner lounges are designed for lying down, and are perfect for when you want to fully relax.
 These seats often have jets along your legs and on your feet as well as on your back to provide a full body massage.
 However, they do take up the same amount of room as 3 upright seats.

-- • Neck and shoulder therapy seats have jets that are located at or above the water line to target your neck and shoulders.
+- Neck and shoulder therapy seats have jets that are located at or above the water line to target your neck and shoulders.
 They can be very deep and can also be restrictive for tall people, so make sure to sit in them before buying.

-- • Bench-style and other upright seats often have fewer jets, and are best for children and socialising.
+- Bench-style and other upright seats often have fewer jets, and are best for children and socialising.
 They are usually shallower, upright, and allow you to fit more people in your spa.

-If you are unsure about what is best for you, try testing out some spas in person — or even better, ask for a test soak at one of our hot tub shops.
+If you are unsure about what is best for you, try testing out some hot tubs in person to find the best spa bath for you — or even better, ask for a test soak at one of our hot tub shops.